pagerinc/event-sourcerer-client/README.md

 # event-sourcerer-client
 Event Sourcing client

-This client would be in charge of handling publishing of events to the event sourcing service.
+This client would be in charge of handling publishing of events to other services.

-The intent is for this client to be an abstraction over whatever protocol/transport/service we decide to use for event publishing and consumption.
+The intent is for this client to be the vehicle upon which our service broadcasts event-sourced data.

 ## Usage Example